peschuster/graphite-client/README.md

     using Graphite;

-The available extension methods correspond to the metric types describe in *General*.
+The available extension methods correspond to the metric types described in *General*.

 **StatsD**: